ymw0331/vanilla-javascript-20-projects/readme.md

 **Math Sprint** - _SetInterval, DOM, Array Methods, localStorage_<br>
 <em>
-The Math Sprint project is a fun and challenging game that tests your math skills.
-With a simple interface and a timer, the game challenges you to answer as many math questions as you can before time runs out.
-This project teaches concepts such as using setInterval to create a timer, working with arrays, and dynamically updating the DOM.
+A fun and challenging game that tests your math skills by presenting a series of questions with a timer.
+It uses concepts such as setInterval, working with arrays, and dynamically updating the DOM.
 </em>

 🔗 <https://vjs-wayney-math-sprint.netlify.app/>